Tattarang: Squadron Energy

 Squadron Energy is an Australian resources company focused on projects in natural resources and renewable energy.

 Squadron acquired 75 percent of wind farm developer Windlab in June 2020.
 Ownership of Windlabs' Wongalee and Prairie projects were transferred to Fortescue Future Industries in February 2024.

 In March 2022 Forrest, via Squadron, along with Atlassian co-founder Mike Cannon-Brookes, together invested in the Australia-Asia Power Link project, which is backed by the Australian-Singaporean company Sun Cable.
-It includes the construction of a solar and battery farm 12000 ha in size at Powell Creek, Northern Territory, and a power cable to link it to Singapore (via Indonesia), leaving Australia at Murrumujuk beach, NT.
+It includes the construction of a solar and battery farm 12000 ha in size at Powell Creek, Northern Territory, and a power cable to link it to Singapore (via Indonesia), leaving Australia at Murrumujuk Beach.
 Transmission was planned to start in 2026.
 However, Sun Cable went into administration in January 2023 owing to disagreements between Forrest and Cannon-Brookes, and when put up for sale, both Squadron and Cannon-Brookes' company Grok Ventures put in bids for it by May 2023.

 In December 2022, Squadron acquired CWP Renewables, an Australian developer and owner of renewable energy systems, for over $4 billion.